-- 1/4 cup dry white wine or broth
+- 1/4 cup dry white wine, or more broth/water

 - Place the carrot, onion, and garlic in the bowl of the slow cooker.

 - Top with the beans.
-Add the salt, pepper, and pour the wine and broth over all.
+Add the salt, pepper, (and herbs if using) and pour the wine and broth over all.

 - Arrange the chicken in the beans, pushing some into the beans.
 Nestle the sausage amongst the chicken and sprinkle with some chopped parsley.